Carbon neutrality/climate change action

 Concept of setting indicators

-In moving forward with this initiative, we need to consider how we can simultaneously contribute to the environment by reducing emissions, contribute to society by supplying energy, and contribute to the economy by maintaining and expanding corporate profits.
-Recognizing that it is important to see how well we can achieve our goals, we have set the three indicators listed below to monitor the progress of related activities.
+In proceeding with this initiative, we recognize that it is important to simultaneously contribute to the environment by reducing emissions, contribute to society by supplying energy, and contribute to the economy by maintaining and expanding corporate profits.
+Based on this recognition, we have set the following three indicators to monitor the progress of related activities.

-*Indicators 2 and 3 have been revised in light of trends in international discussions regarding avoided emissions.
+• Indicators 2 and 3 have been revised, taking into account the trends in international discussions on avoided emissions.

-The target values (target levels) for each indicator are as described below.
+The target values (target levels) and actual values for fiscal 2023 for each indicator are as follows:

 Indicator 1